romene/Naturaily-netlify/_posts/2016-08-30-first-steps-in-a-wide-vast-app-world-android-developer-guidance-on-user-experience-and-process-thinking.md

 ---
+title: >-
-title: First steps in a wide, vast app world.
+  First steps in a wide, vast app world.
 Android developer guidance on user experience and process thinking
-tags:
-- Native mobile development
-- Java development
-- User experience design
+description: >-
+  How not to get lost with different screen resolutions, densities and device parameters?
+Take a look at our UX and process thinking guide in Android development.
+slug: android-development-guide-user-experience-process-thinking
+date: '2016-08-30 10:38:01 +0000'
 category: Native mobile development
-date: '2016-08-30 10:38:01 +0000'
 author: Kamil Buczel
+avatar: /assets/images/kamil.jpg
 image: /assets/images/first-steps.jpg
-position: Ruby on Rails developer
-avatar: /assets/images/kamil.jpg
+text-preview: >-
-text-preview: Creating apps on Android seems like a pretty straightforward task.
+  Creating apps on Android seems like a pretty straightforward task.
 Just take working solutions and put them on mobile devices.
 On about 11 thousand devices, to be exact.
 With different resolutions, screen densities and parameters.
 So users of every age category can install it on a system that gets a new version every year.
 Well, yeah, let's talk about it...
+tags:
+  - Native mobile development
+  - Java development
+  - User experience design
 ---